Climate Change: Atmospheric Carbon Dioxide

 During the Industrial Revolution, humans began burning coal, natural gas, and oil to power machines for manufacturing and transportation.
 Since then, we have burned more fossil fuels each decade, releasing vast amounts of carbon dioxide that were previously stored in the ground into the atmosphere.
-Over the last 150 years, humans drove up carbon dioxide concentration in the air from 280 parts per million (ppm) to more than 385 ppm - a value that is 38 percent higher than the highest value measured for over the previous 800,000 years.
-And the amount of carbon dioxide that humans release every year is still rising!
+Before the Industrial Revolution, the atmospheric concentration of carbon dioxide was about 280 ppm.
+When continuous observations began at Mauna Loa in 1958, carbon dioxide concentration was roughly 315 ppm.
+On May 9, 2013, the daily average concentration of carbon dioxide measured at Mauna Loa surpassed 400 parts per million for the first time on record.

 Explore this interactive graph: Click and drag to display different parts of the graph.
 Squeeze or stretch the graph in either direction by holding the Shift key down while you click and drag.
 The graph (source data) shows atmospheric carbon dioxide abundance measured at NOAA's Mauna Loa Observatory on Hawai'i.
 Abundance is shown in parts per million (ppm); values show the number of molecules of carbon dioxide per million molecules of dry air.
 The gray line shows monthly measurements-its regular up-and-down pattern reflects seasonal changes in plant growth.
 The red line shows the annual trend, calculated as the average value for the previous 12 months.